Komse/iOS-Depth-Sampler/README.md

 ![](README_resources/portraitmatte.gif)

-Plaease try this after taking **a picture of a HUMAN with PORTRAIT mode**.
+Please try this after taking **a picture of a HUMAN with PORTRAIT mode**.

 Available in iOS 12 or later.